 But my list has to begin with Park Chan-wook’s Oldboy and Sympathy for Lady Vengeance if we’re going to get serious about South Korean cinema.

-The snow has finally begun to fall in our horrible winter of discontent, but remember that there’s nothing an order of 12 Korean fried chicken wings, a bowl of kimchi fried rice, and 3 Boylan’s Creamy Red Birch Beers can’t fix.
+The mask mandate has finally lifted after our horrible 18 months of death, isolation, and discontent, but remember that there’s nothing an order of 12 Korean fried chicken wings, a bowl of kimchi fried rice, and 3 Boylan’s Creamy Red Birch Beers can’t fix.
 Aside from war, pandemics, cancel culture, and 54 years and counting of futility for the Toronto Maple Leafs.

 Never said anything about any miracles.